How to find personal identity information like marriages, probates, coroners' inquests, and other records to help trace your family history.

 From 1981 onwards ‘divorce’ was actioned in Family Courts, creating Family Proceedings Registers and Files.
 Most start in 1981 but some records held under those agencies date back to 1970.

-None are listed by peoples' name, all are restricted access, and the groups of records are found through Archway.
+None are listed by peoples' name, all are restricted access, and the groups of records are found through Collections search.

 Access to Divorce Registers is open.
 Access to all Divorce Files is restricted for 100 years from file closure.
 For the restricted files, either of the couple involved can, on clear proof of identification, access a copy of the Decree Absolute and the Decree Nisi.
 Access to a whole restricted Divorce file requires the researcher (including either of the couple) to present a letter of permission from the appropriate court.
 There can be no publication of the names of individuals involved in divorces without permission from the relevant high court